Demand Avoidance

 Anxiety about school

 Experiencing some anxiety about school is very normal for children and young people, particularly at transition points such as a new term or during exams.
 For some young people, this anxiety can become overwhelming and result in the avoidance of school.
-In the short term, avoiding school is an effective coping strategy for reducing anxiety, however in the long term, it maintains the anxiety and makes attending school even more difficult.
-Whilst avoidance is a normal response to stressful situations, it creates a cycle of anxiety and it is important to empower young people with the skills and tools to manage their anxiety and navigate difficult situations.

 Book Reviews